Skip to content

 Which inputs matter most

 You enter Annual Allotment Rent, Setup Cost (Annualised), Annual Supplies, Hours Per Year, and Hourly Value.
 Two inputs usually tip the answer one way or the other.
-Identify which ones matter most by flipping each value past a round threshold and watching whether the winning option changes.
+Identify which ones matter most by flipping each value past a round threshold and watching whether the option with the lower calculated total changes.

 What's happening under the hood